Updated July 19, 2023

 ABAC allows an enterprise to extend existing roles using attributes and policies.
 By adding context, authorization decisions can be made based not only on a user’s role, but also by taking into account who or what that user is related to, what that user needs access to, where that user needs access from, when that user needs access, and how that user is accessing the requested information.
 ABAC does this by using policies built upon the individual attributes using natural language.
 For example, a policy may be written as follows: “Doctors can view medical records of any patient in their department and update any patient record that is directly assigned to them, during working hours, and from an approved device.”
 By creating a policy that is easy to understand, with context around a user and what s/he should have access to, access control becomes far more robust.
 This functionality expands the scope of RBAC significantly.
 We no longer need hundreds of overloaded roles, and administrators can add, remove, or reorganize departments and other attributes without having to rewrite the policy.
 At the end of the day, fewer roles mean simpler role management and easier identity management.
 Moreover, ABAC enables the execution of business initiatives not previously possible via RBAC alone.

-- Flexibility: Both PBAC and ABAC are flexible approaches to access control that can be adapted to different environments and situations.
+- Flexibility: PBAC with ABAC is a flexible approach to access control that can be adapted to different environments and situations.
 Administrators can define policies that are specific to their organization’s needs, which makes it suitable for use in complex and dynamic environments.

-- Compliance: ABAC and PBAC can help organizations comply with regulatory requirements and industry standards by providing a framework for managing access to sensitive data and systems.
+- Compliance: PBAC with ABAC can help organizations comply with regulatory requirements and industry standards by providing a framework for managing access to sensitive data and systems.
 It enables administrators to define policies that ensure compliance with data protection regulations such as GDPR and HIPAA.

-- Scalability: Both frameworks can be used to manage access to resources across different systems and applications.
+- Scalability: PBAC with ABAC can be used to manage access to resources across different systems and applications.
 This makes it suitable for use in large and complex organizations where multiple systems need to be secured.

-The advantage of ABAC is that it provides a more flexible and fine-grained approach to access control, which is essential for larger and more complex organizations.
+PBAC with ABAC provides a flexible and fine-grained approach to access control, which is essential for larger and more complex organizations.
 ABAC enables administrators to define policies that are tailored to specific situations and requirements, which makes it easier to manage access to resources in dynamic environments.
 ABAC also provides more detailed and accurate access control decisions, which reduces the risk of unauthorized access to sensitive data and systems.

 To learn more about PBAC and ABAC, check out our articles: